javatlacati/swiplwebtut/webspanish.md

 Consulte el archivo real_dcg.pl
 =====

-Using a DCG just to call +html//1+ and passing it the termerized HTML probably seems, at this point, pretty Rube Goldberg-ish.
+Using a DCG just to call +html//1+ and passing it the termerized HTML probablemente seems, at this point, pretty Rube Goldberg-ish.
 When we get to inclusions you'll see why it's done.

 Lets prove that it's a real DCG by abstracting out the generation into it's own nonterminal (See the file).